reymon359/how-to-live/docs/Money is a Means, Not an End/index.md

-# Money is a Means, Not an End
+# Money is a Means, not an End

 Money is just something you use to accomplish other things.